God and My Girlfriends

 "Don't you dare!"

 Too late.
 The pillow came down on Marie's head with a force that knocked her backwards.
-Laughing, she grabbed the pillow off her need and let Courtney have it.
+Laughing, she grabbed the pillow off her bed and let Courtney have it.
 An old-fashioned pillow fight continued for a few minutes and then they watched a couple of movies and ordered dinner.

 The next morning the man from the shop called to let them know the car was ready.
 He felt sorry for the girls being stranded in a strange town with no transportation.
 Gratitude welled up inside Marie.
 Though unexpected and most certainly unplanned, the stay over in Oklahoma was definitely something she needed.
 It sometimes takes the unplanned setbacks to remind people what's really important in life.
 It is better by far to go with the flow rather than try to swim against it.
 And enjoy the time with those you love rather than let the moments pass by worrying about what didn't work out.